Quincy Miller: Detroit Pistons (2015)

 On February 21, 2015, Miller signed a 10-day contract with the Detroit Pistons.
 On February 27, he was assigned to the Grand Rapids Drive.
 After being recalled on March 2, he signed a second 10-day contract with the Pistons the following day.
 On March 12, he signed a two-year, partially guaranteed deal with the Pistons.
 On March 25, he was reassigned to Grand Rapids, and recalled two days later.
 Miller managed to appear in just four games for the Pistons to finish the season.

 On July 13, 2015, Miller was traded to the Brooklyn Nets in exchange for Steve Blake.
 On October 20, 2015, he was waived by the Nets after appearing in four preseason games.

 Overseas

 Crvena zvezda (2015–2016)

 On October 20, 2015, Miller signed with Serbian team Crvena zvezda for the rest of the 2015–16 season.
 He was a member of the 2015–16 ABA League champions.
 He was a 2015–16 EuroLeague All-EuroLeague Second Team selection.
+He became fan favourite after playing very good basketball, especially in Euroleague.
+He even became one of "Best foreign players to play for Crvena Zvezda".